clarkritchie/clarkritchie/README.md

 ## 🗒️ Random Things on my GitHub

-This is all **very** elementary stuff -- sometimes I use these just to prove out a basic concept or maybe to provide myself a template for future use.
+A lot of this is elementary stuff -- sometimes I use these just to prove out a basic concept or maybe to provide myself a template for future use.
+Some of the Terraform is more sophisticated.

 - [Basic Go Things](https://github.com/clarkritchie/basic-go-things)
   - [gRPC](https://github.com/clarkritchie/basic-go-things/tree/main/grpc) -- gRPC example of a "Hello World" server in Go, with clients in Go and Python